1Q84: Publication history

 The novel was originally published in Japan in three hardcover volumes by Shinchosha.
 Book 1 and Book 2 were both published on May 29, 2009; Book 3 was published on April 16, 2010.

 In English translation, Knopf published the novel in the United States in a single volume hardcover edition on October 25, 2011, and released a three volume paperback box-set on May 15, 2015.
 The cover for the hardcover edition, featuring a transparent dust jacket, was created by Chip Kidd and Maggie Hinders.
 In the United Kingdom the novel was published by Harvill Secker in two volumes.
 The first volume, containing Books 1 and 2, was published on October 18, 2011, followed by the second volume, containing Book 3, published on October 25, 2011.

 Background information

 Murakami spent four years writing the novel after coming up with the opening sequence and title.
 The title is a play on the Japanese pronunciation of the year 1984 and a reference to George Orwell's Nineteen Eighty-Four.
 The letter Q and 九, the Japanese number for 9 (typically romanized as "kyū", but as "kew" on the book's Japanese cover), are homophones, which are often used in Japanese wordplay.
-The title is similar, yet not a reference to Arthur Herzog's 1978 sci-fi novel IQ 83.

 Before the publication of 1Q84, Murakami stated that he would not reveal anything about the book, following criticism that leaks had diminished the novelty of his previous books.
 1Q84 was noted for heavy advance orders despite this secrecy.